tech-neault/kickstarter-analysis/README.md

 #### By Goals

 Based on the analysis we've completed here, we can conclude that Louise stands a good chance of having her Kickstarter successfully funded.
-Based on her goal to raise more than $10,000 for *Fever*, the international results for funding for plays in this 54% successful and 46% unsuccessful.
+Based on her goal to raise more than $10,000 for *Fever*, we can see the international results for funding for plays in this range are 54% successful and 46% unsuccessful.
 When the COUNTIFS() formula is updated to the following:

 `=COUNTIFS(Kickstarter!$F:$F, "successful", Kickstarter!$R:$R, "plays",Kickstarter!$D:$D,">=10000",Kickstarter!$D:$D,"<=14999",Kickstarter!$G:$G, "US")`